 - Cash Prizes: the first place winner will receive $500 and the second place winner will receive $300

-- Gallery Event: a gallery event for all submitted works will be held in early November 2017
+- Gallery Event: a gallery event for all submitted works will be held on 4/21/2018 in New York City

 Funding provided by the Environmental Protection Fund as administered by the New York State Department of Environmental Conservation.
 Any opinions, findings, and/or interpretations of data contained herein are the responsibility of the author(s) and do not necessarily represent the opinions, interpretations or policy of Rochester Institute of Technology and its NYS Pollution Prevention Institute or the State.